cleanzr/dblink/docs/guide.md

 1. `evaluation-results.txt`: contains output from an "evaluate" step (e.g. precision, recall, other measures).
 Requires ground truth entity identifiers in the data files.
 2. `cluster-size-distribution.csv` contains the cluster size distribution along the chain (rows are iterations, columns contain counts for each cluster/entity size.
 Only appears if requested in a "summarize" step.
-3.`partition-sizes.csv` contains the partition sizes along the chain (rows are iterations, columns are counts of the number of entities residing in each partition).
+3. `partition-sizes.csv` contains the partition sizes along the chain (rows are iterations, columns are counts of the number of entities residing in each partition).
 Only appears if requested in a  "summarize" step.

 ## Updating dblink